Lea Michele

 Lea Michele Sarfati (/ˈliːə mɪˈʃɛl/ LEE-ə-_-mish-EL; born August 29, 1986) is an American actress, singer, and songwriter.
 She began her career as a child actress on Broadway, appearing in productions of Les Misérables (1995–1996), Ragtime (1997–1999), Fiddler on the Roof (2004–2005), and Spring Awakening (2006–2008).
 She found prominence playing Rachel Berry on the Fox series Glee (2009–2015), receiving nominations for an Emmy Award and two Golden Globe Awards.
 She also contributed to music recorded for the series, which spawned multiple hits on the Billboard charts and earned her a Grammy Award nomination.

 Michele made her feature film debut in New Year's Eve (2011).
-She starred as Hester Ulrich on the series Scream Queens (2015–2016) on Fox, and as Valentina Barella on the ABC sitcom The Mayor (2017).
+She starred as Hester Ulrich on the TV series Scream Queens (2015–2016) on Fox, and as Valentina Barella on the ABC sitcom The Mayor (2017).
 In 2012, she was signed to Columbia Records and released her debut single in 2013, "Cannonball".
-Next, her debut studio album, Louder (2014), came out debuting at No. 4 on the Billboard 200 chart in the United States.
+Next, her debut studio album, Louder (2014), came out, debuting at No. 4 on the Billboard 200 chart in the United States.
 In 2017, she released her second studio album, Places.
-In 2019, she released Christmas in the City, her third album, and in 2021 she released her fourth studio album Forever.
+In 2019, she released Christmas in the City, her third album, and in 2021 released her fourth studio album, Forever.
 Michele has also published two books, Brunette Ambition (2014) and You First: Journal Your Way to Your Best Life (2015).

-In 2022, Michele returned to Broadway starring as Fanny Brice in the musical revival of Funny Girl, where she received widespread acclaim for her performance.
-She is starring as Florence in the 2025 Broadway revival of Chess opposite Aaron Tveit and Nicholas Christopher.
+In 2022, Michele returned to Broadway starring as Fanny Brice in the musical revival of Funny Girl, and received widespread acclaim for her performance.
+She starred as Florence in the 2025 Broadway revival of Chess opposite Aaron Tveit and Nicholas Christopher until June 21, 2026.

 Early life and education

 Lea Michele Sarfati was born in The Bronx, New York.
 She is the only child of Edith Thomasina (née Porcelli), a retired nurse, and Mark David Sarfati, a real estate agent and former delicatessen owner.
 Her mother is Italian American with ancestors from Rome and Naples, while her father is a Sephardic Jew with Judaeo-Spanish-speaking ancestors from Thessaloniki, Greece.
 Most of the Jews in Thessaloniki were killed during the Holocaust, including Michele's great-great-grandmother.
 (Note: Her paternal grandmother, Sylvia "Celia" (née Veissy), was born in New York.
 Sylvia's parents, Benouta "Bessie" (née Cohenka) and Morris Joseph Veissy, were born in Thessaloniki, Greece.
-(Who Do You Think You Are?, May 1, 2016)) Michele grew up with her mother's Catholic faith, and has said that her father "gladly" attended mass with them.
+(Who Do You Think You Are?, May 1, 2016)) Michele grew up with her mother's Catholic faith, and has said that her father "gladly" attended Mass with them.
 Until she was 4 she lived in the Bronx and her parents moved to a more suburban area, Tenafly, New Jersey.
 The family also rented an apartment in Manhattan, where they lived when Michele was performing on Broadway.
 Michele went to Rockland Country Day School for elementary school in Congers, New York.